1v0dev/1v0.dev/content/posts/03-hugo-intellij-plugin.md

 static website generator.
 While Hugo's commands are pretty simple and you can use the integrated terminal to run them I decided to build one myself.
 It seemed like a great opportunity to learn more about Intellij plugin development.
 It took about 4 days to build the first version.
-Mainly because the documentation is kind of brief and I struggled with some of the details.
+Mainly because the documentation is kind of brief, and I struggled with some details.
 So here it is:
 [Hugo Integration](https://plugins.jetbrains.com/plugin/13215-hugo-integration)